davefancher/ReactReduxWorkshop/readme.md

 ## Appendix C: Create React App

-Create React App was a tool made by Facebook in response to complaints of how complicated it was to get started building applications with React.
+Create React App is a tool made by Facebook in response to complaints of how complicated it was to get started building applications with React.
 It works by globally installing `npm install -g create-react-app` and then running the `create-react-app my-app` command.
 This will take care of all tooling and setup so you can start building React Components right away.

 create-react-app can a good solution for testing and learning purposes but there are some considerations to be made if you want to build production applications with this tool.
 It makes quite a few assumptions about the structure and needs of your application - although you can run an `eject` command to be able to configure the tooling as you want.